neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/ai_policy.md

 ## Action
 We hope this policy will help clarify our position.
-If we think that a code contribution or communication is AI generated, we will politely refer you to this page and close the issue or PR (if relevant).
+If we think that a code contribution or communication is AI generated, we will politely refer you to this page and close the issue or pull request (if relevant).
 If we have made a mistake, please tell us.
 As these tools progress, we will likely get it wrong a lot, and we want to know.
 The last thing we want is to deter any real, human contributors!